Kotlin/kotlinx-benchmark/docs/writing-benchmarks.md

 All other annotations are employed to configure the benchmark's environment and execution.

 Benchmark methods may include only a single [Blackhole](#blackhole) type as an argument, or have no arguments at all.
-It's important to note that in Kotlin/JVM benchmark methods must always be `public`.
+It's important to note that benchmark methods should be `public`.
+In Kotlin/JVM, these restrictions are slightly less strict.
 Refer to [JMH documentation of @Benchmark](https://javadoc.io/doc/org.openjdk.jmh/jmh-core/latest/org/openjdk/jmh/annotations/Benchmark.html) for details about restrictions for benchmark methods in Kotlin/JVM.